Brooks Kieschnick: Milwaukee Brewers (2003–2004)

 Signing with the Milwaukee Brewers organization in time for the 2003 campaign, Kieschnick returned to the majors in the role of pitcher/utility outfielder/DH.
 During the 2003 season, Kieschnick became the first player in the MLB to hit home runs as a pitcher, designated hitter, and pinch hitter in the same season.
 Throughout 2003 and 2004, the Milwaukee Brewers took advantage of Kieschnick's versatility, using him as a pinch hitter, designated hitter, and left fielder in addition to his primary role in the bullpen.
-Kieschnick played three complete games as a left fielder in September 2003; these would be his only on-field appearances as a defensive player for Milwaukee (outside of his role as pitcher) during 2003-04.
+Kieschnick played three complete games as a left fielder in September 2003; these would be his only on-field appearances as a defensive player for Milwaukee (outside of his role as pitcher) during 2003–04.

 During his second season with Milwaukee (2004), Kieschnick opened the season as a pitcher/pinch-hitter, but due to an injury was used exclusively as a pinch hitter for a two-month period from July 3-September 3, spending part of that time on the disabled list.
 Kieschnick did not appear as an outfielder or as a designated hitter during 2004.
 Though Kieschnick's pitching effectiveness improved over his 2003 season, his hitting tailed off, as he hit only 1 home run all year (compared to 7 in 2003).

 In a total of 306 career at-bats, Kieschnick's batting average was .248.
 In his two seasons of pitching at the major league level, his ERA was 4.59.

 Return to the minors and retirement (2005–2006)

 Kieschnick was released by Milwaukee near the end of spring training, 2005.
-He subsequently spent the 2005 season in the Houston Astros minor league system, hitting .327 but also compiling a pitching record of 2-4 with an ERA of 5.12.
+He subsequently spent the 2005 season in the Houston Astros minor league system, hitting .327 but also compiling a pitching record of 2–4 with an ERA of 5.12.
 On February 15, 2006, Kieschnick announced his retirement from baseball.

 Post-playing days

 In 2002, in an online poll conducted in Austin, Kieschnick was voted the best baseball player in the history of the University of Texas.
 He became one of ten inaugural members of the College Baseball Hall of Fame in 2006.
 On March 29, 2009, Kieschnick had his number 23 retired by the University of Texas.
+Along with Charlie Robison and two other friends, he founded the Alamo Ice House, a bar in San Antonio, which closed in 2018.
+He also owns a medical device distribution company.
+His son, Brooks Jr., is a walk-on offensive lineman at the University of Texas.
+In 2025, Kieschnick was named to the Coastal Bend Sports Hall of Fame.